LdyL/epython/README.md

 ##64 cores

-ePython has been developed and tested on a 16 core Epiphany machine, if you have a 64 core chip machine then it should work (still on 16 cores), and it should be trivial to edit the source and linker script to support the full 64 cores.
+The extended ePython has been developed and tested on a Epiphany cluster with 16-core nodes, if you have a 64 core chip machine then it should work (still on 16 cores), and it should be trivial to edit the source and linker script to support the full 64 cores.

 ##Rebuilding the parser/lexer
 To rebuild the parser and lexer too, then execute *make full*